dss-extensions/dss_capi/README.md

 ## Credits / Acknowledgment

-This project is derived from EPRI's OpenDSS and the same style of license is used.
+This project was derived from EPRI's OpenDSS and the same style of license is used.
 See `LICENSE` and `OPENDSS_LICENSE`, also check each subfolder for more details.

 Note that, since OpenDSS depends on KLU via KLUSolve, the KLU licensing conditions (LGPL or GPL, depending on how you build KLU) apply to the resulting binaries; from the DSS-Extension KLUSolve repository, check the files `klusolve/COPYING`, `klusolve/lgpl_2_1.txt`, the SuiteSparse documentation and the Eigen3 documentation.

+Also note that even though we don't add copyright notices to each of the files, most of files from the OpenDSS original codebase were modified to create the version presented today in this repository.
+Please refer to the Git commit history for more information.

 Thanks to colleagues at the University of Campinas, Brazil, for providing feedback and helping me test this project, as well as everyone that reported issues and helped the development.